noahcoffey/HypeAgent/README.md

 - Missing envs (init fails with a clear message)
   - Set `GHPAGES_OWNER`, `GHPAGES_REPO`, and `GHPAGES_TOKEN` (or `GITHUB_TOKEN`) when `PUBLISHER=gh-pages`.

-### Example workflow (scheduled and manual)
+### Example workflow (manual-only)

 See `.github/workflows/publish.yml` for a complete example.
-It runs the CLI on a schedule and uses `PUBLISHER=gh-pages` to push updates directly to the `gh-pages` branch.
+It runs when manually dispatched in the GitHub Actions UI (no cron schedule) and uses `PUBLISHER=gh-pages` to push updates directly to the `gh-pages` branch.

 ## CI